RayyanHodges/Marks/README.md

 # Marks
-A python program I made "repaired" as part of an assessment while studying at TAFE NSW.
+A python program I "repaired" as part of an assessment while studying at TAFE NSW.

+All fixes towards the code have been noted in the comments.

 Simple score calculator which calculates the total and average based on the scores provided.
 The scores must be between 0 and 100.